mac-cleanup/mac-cleanup-py/CONTRIBUTING.md

-# Welcome to VideoBot contributing guide
+# Welcome to contributing guide

 Thank you for investing your time in contributing to the project!